alexandrpaul/ad-dac/README.md

 <img src="https://i.imgur.com/pU5A58S.png" alt="Microsoft Active Directory Logo"/>
 </p>

-# Active Directory Domain Services Deployment & Configuration
+# Active Directory Domain Services Deployment and Configuration

 This project demonstrates practical experience with **Windows Server 2022** and **Active Directory Domain Services**, covering full server deployment, administrator account configuration, role and feature setup, and promotion of a server to a Domain Controller with a new Active Directory forest and domain.
 It reflects real enterprise IT responsibilities, including secure credential management, domain configuration, and validation of user access within a network environment.